The Martha Stewart Show

-Martha, also known as The Martha Stewart Show, is an American cooking show hosted by Martha Stewart.
+Martha, also known as The Martha Stewart Show, is an American cooking variety talk show hosted by Martha Stewart.
 The series premiered on September 12, 2005, in syndication until it was picked up by the Hallmark Channel in September 2010 as part of a larger deal that turned over most of the cable network's daytime schedule to shows from Stewart's production company, MSLO Productions.
-It followed her previous syndicated show Martha Stewart Living that ran from 1993–2004.
+It followed her previous syndicated show Martha Stewart Living that ran from 1993 to 2004.
 Unlike the previous show, Martha was taped before a studio audience at the Chelsea Studios in New York City, New York.
 It was distributed by NBC Universal Television Distribution in partnership with MSLO Productions.
 The series' production company came to a consensus with Hallmark to end Martha due to the rising costs.
 The last episode was shot on April 24, 2012, with it airing on May 11, 2012.

 Synopsis

 Each episode includes several segments related to cooking, crafts, gardening, interior design, and other topics related to arts and crafts.
 The program also features celebrity guests.